 Some of the anti oxidants in blueberry are found to accumulate in the mind to help enhance memory, improve communication between brain cells and delay term loss of memory.
 Pumpkin seeds contain that contain a source of iron, magnesium, magnesium and zinc and protect the body and brain.
 Magnesium, copper, zinc and iron play a part in brain health.
 Zinc is crucial for nerve signaling.
 A deficiency in zinc has been associated with many conditions, including Parkinson’s disease, depression and Alzheimer’s disease.
 Magnesium is vital for learning and memory.
 Low magnesium levels are connected including depression migraines and epilepsy.
 Your brain uses aluminum to help control nerve signs.

 Suggested Article :- Foods That Increase Blood Pressure

-And once aluminum levels are low, theres a higher risk of neurodegenerative disorders, like Alzheimers.
+And once aluminum levels are low, there is a higher risk of neuro degenerative disorders, like Alzheimer’s.
 Iron deficiency is frequently characterized by mind fog and impaired mind function.
 Dark chocolate and hot chocolate powder are packed with a few mind boosting compounds, such as flavonoids, caffeine and antioxidants.
-Flavonoids are a group of anti-oxidant plant compounds.
+Flavonoids are a group of anti oxidant plant compounds.
 The flavonoids in dark chocolate gather in these regions of the brain that deals with learning and memory.
-Researchers say these chemicals can improve memory and also help slow down the age-related mental decline.
+Researchers say these chemicals can improve memory and also help slow down the age related mental decline.
 In one study involving over 900 people, people who ate chocolate more frequently performed best in a series of mental tasks, such as some involving memory, than people who rarely ate it.